Agile Technology Management

-Innovation in open, loosely connected networks requires a new generation of management tools and frameworks.
+Innovation and technology management in open, loosely connected networks requires a new generation of management tools and frameworks.
 Market opportunities are increasingly defined by collaborative strategies.
 Productive technology management depends on complex collaborations, but these complex collaborations are difficult to manage.
 They take place both inside the company — across functional lines — and outside the company with innovation partners — including customers, suppliers, and universities.
 However, few companies have mastered the skill of designing and guiding the complex collaborations.
 Equally important, they do not have the right tools to identify market opportunities for their technologies.
 Nor can they identify the partners they need to pursue these opportunities.

 The Purdue Agile Strategy Lab recognized these difficulties early.
 Both companies and universities must adjust to innovation processes that are more open and complex.
 In 2013, the Lab began working with Fraunhofer IAO.
 Based in Stuttgart, Germany, Fraunhofer IAO is a global leader in developing new tools and frameworks to manage technology development and innovation.